dkingDev/MP1/README.md

 # **Spirit of the snow**

 This is the start of a website called Spirit of the snow, which has been created for Milestone Project One.
+This website is live!
+You can it check out [here](https://dkingdev.github.io/MP1/)

 ![Responsive Design](assets/images/responsive.png)